johndaudelin/POS-Portal/README.md

 # Game Store Point of Sale: Administrative Portal

 ## Description
 This is an administrative portal that I created for a game store's point of sale system.
-The portal accesses a hosted database that I created to handle login, registration, inventory management, etc. I used a bootstrap template and a couple small snipets of code from online articles (see "code" section below), but everthing else here -- including all PHP code -- is my own personal work.
+The portal accesses a hosted MySQL database that I created to handle login, registration, inventory management, etc. I used a bootstrap template and a couple small snipets of code from online articles (see "code" section below), but everthing else here -- including all PHP code -- is my own personal work.

 ## Demo
 I've hosted the portal [here](http://treksoftware.org/POS/src/).
 You can use my sample credentials (email: jed34@njit.edu, password: "password") to login and explore the website.